raamana/hiwenet/README.md

 ## Installation

-`pip install -U hiwenet`
+`pip install hiwenet`

-I don't expect the core compuation to change at all, but it's always a good idea to update regularly (-U is key in the above command) to ensure you get all the bug-fixes, new features and optimized performance.
+As you continue to use or run into issues, try `pip install -U hiwenet` to get the latest bug-fixes, new features and optimized performance.

 ## Usage